 The COVID pandemic also showed how technology helps businesses adapt in times of drastic change.

 An effective internal communication function will incorporate tools that engage all staff.
-Cloud based technology offers innovative ways of collaborating, ensuring an immersive working experience for everyone.
+Find technology that help you find innovative ways of collaborating, ensuring an immersive working experience for everyone.

 Recommended Reading 📖: 21 Scary Internal Communications Statistics